soundboardio/plugins/README.md

 # SounBoardio Plugins

-Do you want to be in our list on homepage [SoundBoardio](https://soundboardio.com)?
+Do you want to be in our list on homepage [SoundBoardio.com](https://soundboardio.com)?

 [Create](https://soundboardio.com/create) your own **Sound Board** and when you have it, give us a pull request here

 ## Example

-`plugins.json` file
+Example `plugins.json` file

 ```json
 [